seiryou52/charasort/README.md

+# About
+To be adapted into a toaru sorter.

 # charasort
 A web based character sorter.
 Allows users to run through a manual merge sort of their favorite characters from a set.